garden-io/garden/docs/misc/faq.md

 That said, a single Helm module can have multiple container modules as build dependencies and refer to the resulting images.
 So it should work just fine, but you'll have a coarser granularity when it comes to deploying them.

-## OpenFaaS

-### Can I hot reload OpenFaaS functions?

-Unfortunately it's currently not feasible to support hot reloading for OpenFaaS, since it would require quite a lot of upstream work in OpenFaaS itself.

 ## Misc

 ### When are you releasing the Plugin SDK?

 We're exploring how we can release it incrementally.
 Please let us know if this is something you're interested in.

-### What system components does Garden install?

-The components installed when using the remote building functionality are discussed in the [In-cluster building docs](https://docs.garden.io/guides/in-cluster-building).

-Garden also optionally installs Nginx.
-The `local-kubernetes` provider defaults to installing Nginx, but the (remote) `kubernetes` provider does not install it by default.

-Furthermore, the `openfaas` provider installs some components necessary for OpenFaas to work.

-Of course, we use Garden to install these components, and you’ll find the Garden modules for them in [in our source code](https://github.com/garden-io/garden/tree/master/static) under `kubernetes/system` and `openfaas/system`.

 ### How does Garden resolve the `*.local.app.garden` domain?